Officers & Directors

 Outside of the office, Paula can be seen cheering on the new GHV sports teams throughout the school year and currently serves as a mentor for YIELD.

 Mike Bahnsen, Vice President, Agricultural and Business Banking, Garner Office Manager

 Mike Bahnsen is Vice President Commerical/Ag Banking and manages the Garner Office.
 Bahnsen was raised on a farm in southern Cerro Gordo County.
 He has 13 years of banking experience.
 Bahnsen holds a BS degree in Agricultural Business from Iowa State University, and is a graduate of Iowa School of Banking and Commercial Lending Institute.

 Bahnsen is very active in the Garner community through volunteerism.
 He also serves on many boards and committees all in the Garner community.
 He is a part of the Hancock County Economic Development, Garner Parks and Recreation Chairman and is the treasurer for the Garner Rotary Club.

 Aimee Kern, Vice President, Human Resources

-A native of Clear Lake, Aimee joined Clear Lake Bank and Trust in 2012 as our human resources officer.
+A native of Clear Lake, Aimee joined Clear Lake Bank and Trust in 2012 as our human resources officer and was promoted to vice president in 2017.
 She is a graduate of NIACC with an associate's degree in business, Drake University with a bachelor of science in business administration, and Ashford University with a master’s in business administration.
-Prior to joining CLB&T, Aimee was employed with Mercy Medical Center – North Iowa in human resources.
-Aimee is PHR (Professional in Human Resources) certified.
+Aimee is SHRM-SCP and PHR (Professional in Human Resources) certified.

 She has served on the Girl Scouts of Greater Iowa's Board of Directors and was co-chair for the North Iowa Diversity Appreciation Team.

-Aimee continues to be involved as a United Way Board Member and volunteer and member of Human Resources Association of North Iowa.
+Aimee continues to be involved as a United Way Board Member and member of Human Resources Association of North Iowa.

 Cheryl Kurtzleben, Vice President, Real Estate Lending